mo-waseem/linux-solutions/G14_Linux_Stability_Fix.md

 This document explains how we permanently fixed random reboots, thermal crashes, and ACPI firmware faults on the **ASUS ROG Zephyrus G14 GA401QH** running Ubuntu Linux.

+The root cause was a firmware thermal + IOMMU defect that causes hard system resets when CPU temperature exceeds ~88–90°C. The steps below force Linux to fully own the thermal loop and disable the broken hardware paths.

 ---

 ## Install Rust (Required)